-- To minimize swelling in the face you may use cool, clean compresses or ice wrapped in a dry cloth.
-Apply these gently to your face four to six times a day for the first 24 hours after the procedure. - Sleep with your head elevated for 4 weeks after the procedure. - It is not unusual to have some slight drainage from the small incisions in your belly button (umbilicus), or other donor site, for the first few days after your procedure.
-The drainage is most often red or pink. - On day 4 remove the dressing and start cleaning the belly button incision.
+- To minimize swelling in the face you may use cool, clean compresses.
+Apply these gently to your face four to six times a day for the first 24 hours after the procedure. - Sleep with your head elevated for 4 weeks after the procedure. - It is not unusual to have some slight drainage from the small incisions in your donor site, for the first few days after your procedure.
+The drainage is most often red or pink. - On day 4 remove the dressing and start cleaning the incision.
 This is accomplished by rolling a Q-tip moistened (not soaked) with hydrogen peroxide over each of the incisions, and then gently applying a small amount of antibiotic ointment on it.
-This procedure should be repeated 2 to 3 times per day.
 You may purchase the ointment in any drug store without a prescription (polytopic, polysporin, or bacitracin). - Some swelling or discoloration may be noticeable at this point, but this is normal and should resolve on its own.